jacquesrott/merriment/README.md

 ## Description

-Engine written on my spare.
-Wanted to do a game, ended up doing an engine ... again.
+Engine written on my spare time.
+I wanted to do a game, ended up doing an engine ... again.
 Hey, engines are fun.
-Sometimes I come back and continue my journey, still have a lot of ideas to implement.

 ## Usage

-Nothing much can be done so far, except loading scenes with scripts and program shaders.
+It is currently possible to load scenes with scripts and program shaders.
 You can run and load a scene :

 ```